Iola Gasbags: History

 The Iola "Gasbags" played a final Missouri Valley League season in 1904, winning the league championship as the league became a Class C level League with eight teams.
-Iola ended the season with a record of 83–41, placing first in the standings, with manager Dud Risley leading the team to the championsiip.
+Iola ended the season with a record of 83–41, placing first in the standings, with manager Dud Risley leading the team to the championship.
 Iola finished 5.5 games ahead of the second place Springfield Midgets.

 Despite winning the championship the previous season, the Iola franchise did not return to the 1905 Missouri Valley League.
 The league reformed, as only the Pittsburg and Fort Scott franchises were retained in the league.
 The Missouri Valley League then permanently folded after completing the 1905 season.

 After the Missouri Valley League folded following the 1905 season, Iola joined the Class D level Kansas State League in 1906, with the franchise relocating during the season.
 The Iola "Grays" joined the Bartlesville Indians, Chanute Browns, Coffeyville Bricks, Fort Scott Giants, Independence Coyotes, Parsons Preachers and Pittsburg Champs in beginning league play on May 3, 1906.

 On June 15, 1906, the Iola Grays moved to Cherryvale, Kansas to become the Cherryvale Boosters, with the team ending the Kansas League season in second place.
 The Iola/Cherryvale team of the Kansas State League ended their 1906 season with a record of 62–50, as Dan Durand, Fred Hobart and Billy Burns served as managers covering in both locations.
 The Kansas State League did not return to play in 1907.